 And indeed, this is not far from the truth, because the analysis is often interview-driven.
 There are template questions, follow-up questions, requests for documents, etc., with a lot of attention paid to getting in front of the “right” interviewees (people whose opinions “matter”).
 Interview responses are dutifully recorded, collated, correlated, and summarized.
 And the result is an output that tells the client what they already know.

-Now these clients may not have ever received an analysis that aggregates or integrates their own collective insights in way that an unbiased consultant can deliver, so there is certainly value in conducting interviews.
+Now these clients may not have ever received a functional gap analysis that aggregates or integrates their own collective insights in way that an unbiased consultant can deliver, so there is certainly value in conducting interviews.
 But the value to the overall strategy is still questionable.

 There are still more opinions than facts, and consequently, there are conclusions that are debatable by those inclined to dislike the implications.
 In a worst-case scenario, the debate over the conclusions comes off feeling like a search for placing the blame for all the ills of the current state.
 And that is definitely not what you want from a current state analysis.